 Newcomers’ sessions are a great way to learn meditation.
 We teach two simple but effective meditation practices drawn from the Buddhist tradition – the Mindfulness of Breathing and the Loving Kindness Practice (or mettabhavana), as well as other ways to bring aliveness, contentment and meaning to your life.

 - Thursday Lunchtime 12.30 – 1.30pm

-- Wednesday Evening 7.30 – 10 pm: sessions for both complete beginners and those familiar with meditation
+- Sunday Morning 10.15 – 11.00am: sessions for both complete beginners and those familiar with meditation

 We run several introductory Buddhism courses a year (see below).
-These six-week courses explore the theory and practice of Buddhism as well as the practice of meditation.
+These Six or Seven-week courses explore the theory and practice of Buddhism as well as the practice of meditation.
 They’re suitable for both complete newcomers and those with some knowledge of Buddhism.

 After an introductory course or a few drop-in classes, you’ll be ready to take things further.
 A follow-on course or a retreat would be a good next step.